 Samuel Huntington is a provocative writer, but very grounded and analytical in his approach.
 This makes him fascinating.
 His analysis, as time as shown, has been correct.
 We see this in the war in Iraq, Afghanistan, Syria and Libya where there was significant involvement by Western powers in the Muslim world.
 The converse is also true, as we have seen the Muslim world unable to catch up with the West in terms of social development, technology, reverting to acts of subversion and spreading disorder through acts of terror.
 In reference to his book ‘The Clash of Civilization – The Remaking of the World Order’ from 1996, I dedicate this post and refer to global developments in the energy industry.
 After all, the energy is intervoven with global geopolitics, and the changing political wind in the Middle East and far-away nations like Qatar has a direct impact on us in Europe and America.

-There are numerous geopolitical commentators succh as George Friedman, but Samuel Huntington differs from them in many ways, because he seems so objective in his analysis.
+There are numerous geopolitical commentators these days.
+Samuel Huntington differs from most of them.
+His work gives you a sense of perspective, it is well-rounded and objective, grounded in real events and history as a flow of events.
 He has foreseen the mounting conflicts of growing Chinese power, and China’s competitive nature of premiership in East Asia, competing with Japan.
 Japan itself has ambitions and technical capabilities to reign supreme in East Asia, and can match China militarily.

 The strategic alliance between Russia and China may not last for very long